umesh755485/30-DaysPower_Bi/Day3/README.md

 <p>
   a.
 Creating and Naming Pages
   * When you open Power BI Desktop, you start with a blank canvas (default 16:9 ratio).
+  * Add new pages using the "+" button at the bottom.

-Rename pages for clarity by double-clicking or right-clicking the page name.
+  * Rename pages for clarity by double-clicking or right-clicking the page name.

 b.
 Page Information Settings